The Rocky Horror Show: 2016 Brazilian production

 In 2016, a new staging premiered in São Paulo under the direction and production of Charles Möeller and Cláudio Botelho, a famous duo who signed previous successful Brazilian adaptations, such as Spring Awakening and The Sound of Music.
 The cast included Marcelo Médici (Frank), Bruna Guerin (Janet), Felipe de Carolis (Brad), Gottsha (Magenta/Usherette), Thiago Machado (Riff Raff), Jana Amorim (Columbia), Nicola Lama (Eddie / Dr. Scott), Felipe Mafra (Rocky) and Marcel Octavio (Narrator) with Vanessa Costa and Thiago Garça (Ghosts).

 Shortly before the premiere of the musical, Botelho became embroiled in controversy after posting transphobic and homophobic comments on his personal Facebook page regarding trans people.
 In his words:

 Following the event, many Facebook users have expressed outrage at Botelho's claims.
 In his defense, the director said that the comments were nothing more than a joke and that they were taken out of context.
 According to him, it was just a discussion about the casting of actress Laverne Cox for the then-upcoming television film.

 The production was still highly successful, especially for the large number of cosplayers who, at the end of very show, were invited to dance the "Time Warp" on stage with the cast.

+2016–2017 Argentinian production

+On August 2, 2016, it premiered in Buenos Aires, led by director Andie Say.
+With 13 sold-out performances at the iconic Teatro Maipo, they established themselves as the most successful musical of the season.
+The translation and adaptation were done by the renowned Marcelo Kotliar.
+The cast was led by Roberto Peloni (Frank N. Furter), accompanied by performers such as Melania Lenoir (Trixie/Magenta), Federico Coates (Riff Raff), Maia Contreras (Eddie/Dr. Scott), Nacho Pérez Cortés (Rocky), Micaela Pierani Méndez (Columbia), Sofía Rangone (Janet), and Walter Bruno (Brad).
+The ensemble included Lucila Muiño, Ana Victoria De Vincentiis, Facundo Magrané, Julia Tozzi, Lucas Gentili, and Mariano Condoluci.
+Choreography was by Alejandro Lavallen, musical and vocal direction by Lorenzo Guggenheim, costumes by Javier Ponzio, and set design by Ana Diaz Taibo.

+As a unique feature, the role of the criminologist was portrayed by various local entertainment figures such as:

+2016 Season: Marcos Mundstock, Aníbal Pachano, Nicolás Scarpino, Diego Ramos, Miguel Ángel Rodríguez, Peter Lanzani, Matías Mayer, Lu Mundstock, Georgina Barbarrosa, Marley, Mariano Chiesa, Natalia Cociuffo, Omar Calicchio, Laura Oliva, Víctor Laplace, and Ricky Pashkus.

+2017 Season: Moria Casan, Flor Otero, German Tripel, Angela Torres, Franco Masini, Coco Sily, Melania Lenoir, Matías Mayer, Patricia Lorca, Ana Belen Beas, Pablo Sultani, Jean Pierre Noher, Reina Reech, Graciela Alfano, Victorio D' Alessandro, Karina K, CAE, José María Muscari, Diego Ramos, Deborah Turza, Nicolás Riera, Florencia Benitez, Ana Victoria de Vincentiis.